menialfob/AutomatedSweeps/Readme.md

 * Configure your speaker setup
 * Run the measurement schedule

+### Preview
+Frontpage of the application running in windows terminal

+![Product Name Screen Shot][application-screenshot]

+Frontpage of the application served in browser on mobile device

+![Product Name Screen Shot][application-phone-screenshot]

 ## Help

 If you encounter any issues, then submit an [issue in this repository](https://github.com/menialfob/AutomatedSweeps/issues).